-- (a) The discharge must not be noxious or dangerous, offensive or objectionable beyond the boundary of the subject property, in any non-target water body, or in any non-target watercourse listed in Schedule 3 of this regional plan. - (b) Where the use of the agrichemical is for the prevention, eradication or management of unwanted organisms or pests, the agrichemical must be used under the direction of the responsible authority under the Biosecurity Act 1993. - (c) Where the agrichemical is sprayed using drone application, the drone must not operate more than 10 metres above the target while agrichemicals are being distributed from the drone.
-If this condition cannot be complied with, the spray method is aerial application, and conditions relevant to aerial application must be complied with. - (d) Persons carrying out spraying of agrichemicals, other than the use of hand-held application methods, must be certified by an industry approved training programme, designed to encourage best practice to prevent spray drift in accordance with New Zealand Standard 8409:2004 (or its replacement or amendment).
+- (a) The discharge must not be noxious or dangerous, offensive or objectionable beyond the boundary of the subject property, in any nontarget water body, or in any non-target watercourse listed in Schedule 3 of this regional plan. - (b) Where the use of the agrichemical is for the prevention, eradication or management of unwanted organisms or pests, the agrichemical must be used under the direction of the responsible authority under the Biosecurity Act 1993. - (c) Where the agrichemical is sprayed using drone application, the drone must not operate more than 5 metres above the tallest point of the target to be sprayed while agrichemicals are being distributed from the drone.
+If this condition cannot be complied with, the spray method is aerial application, and conditions relevant to aerial application must be complied with. - (d) Persons carrying out spraying of agrichemicals, other than the use of hand-held application methods, must hold a Growsafe certification or have a qualification that meets the requirements of Schedule 15.